-Guests who book vacation rentals through the resort receive two hours of either tennis, pickleball or POP Tennis time with each night of their stay or choose from one of two pickleball vacation packages.
+Guests who book vacation rentals through the Palmetto Dunes Vacation Rentals receive two hours of either tennis or pickleball court time (when courts are available) with each night of their stay per vacation rental unit or choose from one of two pickleball vacation packages.
 Stop by the Tennis Center to try it out or call us to find out more information on how you can get involved with this great new sport right here at Hilton Head Island.
 Learn more in our press release here.

 The story goes that after playing golf one summer Saturday in 1965, Joel Pritchard, a congressman from Washington State, and Bill Bell, a successful businessman, returned to Pritchard’s home on Bainbridge Island, WA (near Seattle) to find their families sitting around with nothing to do.
 The property had an old badminton court so Pritchard and Bell looked for some badminton equipment and could not find a full set of rackets.
 They improvised and started playing with ping-pong paddles and a perforated plastic "wiffle" ball.
 At first they placed the net at badminton height of 60 inches and volleyed the ball over the net.
 As the weekend progressed, the players found that the ball bounced well on the asphalt surface and soon the net was lowered to 36 inches.
 The following weekend, Barney McCallum was introduced to the game at Pritchard’s home.
 Soon, the three men created rules, relying heavily on badminton.
 They kept in mind the original purpose, which was to provide a game that the whole family could play together.